-What does law firm leader do when his biggest client goes under?
+What does a law firm leader do when his biggest client goes under?

 Today, Lowenstein Sandler has some 300 lawyers, mostly in the New York metropolitan area.
 But in 2008, it was predominately a business law firm with hedge fund and private equity clients.
 Chair and managing partner Gary Wingens’s biggest client was Lehman Brothers.
 One month after he took over the firm’s leadership, Bear Sterns went under.
 Within a few months, Lehman Brothers also went under.